usnistgov/feasst/dev/README.rst

 * Rename plugin chain->config_bias ?
 * maybe mc.add(criteria) is preferable to mc.set.
 Same with sys?
 * in optimizing where config only updates when trial finalized, how to build off new perturbed config in CB?
-* Consider getting rid of particle positions, default to use first site (optional?) for wrapping and rotation pivots, etc.
-* Remove SpatialEntity and TypedEntity
 * EnergyMapNeighborCriteria should be able to take index of energy map stored by System